Semprini/mft-kafka/README.md

 # mft-kafka
 CSV File Transfer utility using Kafka as transport.
+Triggered from file modification.

 Yay! an inefficient mechanism for copying files!
 Why?: https://semprini.me/the-forgotton-question-mark/